turnkeyisp/blog/data/blog/us-based-call-centers.md

 Sometimes an ISP will have an in-house team and only use the call center for overflow when the in-house team is busy.
 For example, if everyone on the in-house team is already on the phone and a new call comes in, then they could route the call to overflow at the call center.
 Or the ISP could give the in-house team three rings to answer but if they don’t answer, then the ISP could forward the call to the call center.

 But an oversubscribed call center can be a huge problem if staffing levels are not maintained.
-Suddenly, instead of live answering during peak times, because of oversubscription, the call center will put customers on hold even when the client call volume is light.
+Suddenly, instead of live answering during peak times, because of oversubscription, the call center will put ISP customers on hold even when the client call volume is light.

 Similarly call centers can allow ISPs to provide extended hours and after hours phone support even if their current call volume does not justify staffing those times.